subdgtl/HURBAN-Selector/README.md

 [![Build Status](https://dev.azure.com/subdgtl/HURBAN-Selector/_apis/build/status/Master%20and%20PR?branchName=master)](https://dev.azure.com/subdgtl/HURBAN-Selector/_build/latest?definitionId=1&branchName=master)

-H.U.R.B.A.N. selector is a software experiment sponsored by the [Slovak Center of Design](https://www.scd.sk/).
+H.U.R.B.A.N. selector is a software experiment sponsored by the [Slovak Design Center](https://www.scd.sk/).
 It is meant to test the hypothesis that creating new designs and shapes is subconsciously inspired by our previous experience.
 There is a trial and error phase in the design process where many variations on the same shape are